rehmanmansoor/CodeChallenge/README.md

 # CodeChallenge

+**Building and running Solution**
-Its build in VS2019, Solution file in under CodeChallenge folder
+- Its build in VS2019,
+- Solution file in under CodeChallenge folder
+- Open solution and restore the Nuget packages
+- In VS2019 click IIS Express button in the ribbon menu, that will open browser and load the home page.

 Project structure